List of England One Day International cricket records: Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

-Currently active Aleem Dar of Pakistan holds the record for the most ODI matches umpired with 229.
-He is followed by Rudi Koertzen of South Africa and New Zealand's Billy Bowden, who officiated in 209 and 200 matches respectively.
-The most experienced English is David Shepherd who stood in 172 ODI matches.
+Currently active Aleem Dar of Pakistan holds the record for the most ODI matches umpired with 231.
+The most experienced English umpire is David Shepherd, who stood in 172 ODI matches.